ewuoso/deepsteem/ABOUT.md

-For questions and suggestions please contribute [GITHUB](https://github.com/nafest/deepsteem)
+For questions and suggestions please [contribute](https://github.com/nafest/deepsteem) on GitHub.